callumjd/AMBER-Membrane_protein_tutorial/README.md

 One note: since our iperoxo ligand has a +1 charge, we need to delete a single Na+ ion from the "POPC_CHL_amber.pdb" PDB file.
 You can use a text editor to simply remove the first Na+.

-# Step 4: Build the AMBER parameter and topology file with leap
+# Step 4: Build the AMBER topology and coordinate files with leap

 Now, we have all the files needed to build the parameter and topology file with tleap: